 Disadvantages of 2 Separate Cables for GPU

-Due to their ability to handle massive volumes of data quickly, GPUs have gained in popularity in recent years.
+Due to their ability to handle massive volumes of data quickly, GPUs have gained popularity in recent years.
 Rather than using PCIe slots to connect a graphics card to the motherboard, some manufacturers are instead using two separate cables.

 Having two separate cables for the GPU has a number of disadvantages.